-For a stretch of over twenty years I never really considered debt a four-letter word.
+For most of my adult life, I never really considered debt a four letter word.
 You know the type I mean.
-Those coarse, offensive type you start using as a teenager to seem cool around your friends.
+Those coarse, offensive type you start using as a teenager to act cool around your friends.

 I always viewed debt as a necessity, a way to get things I didn’t have the cash for immediately.
 Having a fifteen-thousand-dollar piece of plastic in my pocket felt powerful.
 My embossed name and member since on the front of the card made me feel important.

 The monthly payments were not a problem.
 A few hundred dollars to have access to a credit line of fifteen-thousand that was a trade-off I was willing to take.

 While that single card was not the problem, it did lay the foundation for the start of bad behavior that would be repeated over and over again.

 Hundreds and hundreds of transactions and overspending over four more cards, with larger credit lines and all with their own minimum payments.
 That few hundred-dollar payments now ballooned to almost two thousand per month.